mortezakowkabi/jcb-persian-documentation/006-Basic-Fields.md

 > **Example:**
 >
 > * A checkbox field with multiple values should use JSON.
-> * Tag fields are handled differently and don’t require JSON encoding.
+> * Tag fields are handled differently and don't require JSON encoding.

 JCB automatically ensures checkbox data is stored as valid JSON, even if Joomla does not handle it correctly natively.